MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Privacy and security

-It's recommended to add an `h` to connection strings that contain secrets.
+We recommend adding an `h` to connection strings that contain secrets.
 This practice ensures that the private information in the connection string is [obfuscated in telemetry data](../../query/scalar-data-types/string.md#obfuscated-string-literals).

 The following table explains how to hide your private information using the `h` string.